Deliberative engagement

 community panels

-More information on the importance of facilitation in (and the different type of facilitation skills and experience required for) a deliberative process can be found here on the newDemocracy Foundation website.
+More information on the importance of facilitation in (and the different types of facilitation skills and experience required for) a deliberative process can be found here on the newDemocracy Foundation website.

 we seek to lead where deliberation is going